 Medicare Advantage (see Medicare Part C)

-This is a type of Medicare benefits plan that is offered through private insurance companies rather than through the federal government.
-They can be offered in a variety of formats, including Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Medical Savings Accounts (MSAs), Special Needs Plans (SNPs), and Private Fee-for-Service (PFFS) plans.
-Medicare Advantage plans are contracted and approved by Medicare, and are required to offer the same benefits as provided by Original Medicare, Part A, and Part B. Because they are private plans, they are able to do so using their own coverage restrictions, rules, and costs as approved by Medicare.
-In many cases Medicare Advantage plans will incorporate additional coverage such as for prescription drugs, routine vision or dental care, hearing checkups, and wellness programs.
-To opt into a Medicare Advantage plan, individuals must first have Original Medicare Part A and Part B and must live in the service area where the Medicare Advantage plan is offered.
+Medicare Advantage Plans are contracted and approved by Medicare and are required to offer the same benefits as provided by Original Medicare Part A and Part B. MA Plans can use their own coverage restrictions, rules, and costs as approved by Medicare.
+In many cases, Medicare Advantage Plans will incorporate additional coverage, such as prescription drugs, routine vision or dental care, hearing checkups, and wellness programs.
+To opt into a Medicare Advantage Plan, you must first have Original Medicare Part A and Part B and must live in the service area where the Medicare Advantage Plan is offered.

 Medicare Part A